aarpitdubey/ibm_datascience_professional_certificate/1_What_is_Data_Science/1_Week_1/README.md

 The project is also building new algorithmic models to assess the findings. the information collected will lead to better understanding/predictions of when and where cyanobacterial blooms take place, enablinq pro-active appreoaches to project public health in recreational lakes and, in those that supply drinking water.

-Data Science :It takes gathering a lot of data, cleaning and preparing it, and then analyzing it to agin insight needed to develop better solutions for today's enterprises.
+Data Science : It takes gathering a lot of data, cleaning and preparing it, and then analyzing it to agin insight needed to develop better solutions for today's enterprises.